 1941: National Negro Opera Company is created

 The National Negro Opera Company was the first of its kind when musician Mary Cardwell Dawson founded it in 1941.
 The Black music association was created with the vision of affording Black Americans opportunities for cultural development through classical music.

 1942: Hugh Mulzac becomes the first African American captain to command an integrated crew

-	Hugh Mulzac, a Black member of the U.S. Merchant Marine, was offered the chance at the onset of World War II to operate his own vessel.
-That ship was the SS Booker T. Washington, the first Liberty ship named after an African American.
+Hugh Mulzac, a Black member of the Merchant Marine, was offered the chance at the onset of World War II to operate his own vessel.
+That ship was the SS Booker T. Washington, the first Liberty ship named after a Black American.
 Mulzac said no at first, citing Commission policies stipulating he would be commanding an all-Black crew.
-What followed were protests from Black organizations such as the National Association for the Advancement of Colored People (NAACP), which pressured officials to change course.
-Mulzac then became the first African American ship commander, doing so over an integrated crew.
+What followed were protests from Black organizations such as the National Association for the Advancement of Colored People, which pressured officials to change course.
+Mulzac then became the first African Caribbean ship commander, doing so over an integrated crew.
 The milestone did little to change things long-term, however, as he found himself out of a job by the early 1950s.

 1943: Detroit Race Riots

-	The great migration from South to North brought mass amounts of Blacks to Detroit in search of work and a better life.
-Despite the city having 200,000 African American residents, Black people were still treated as second-class citizens—especially where housing was concerned.
-When Detroit started constructing Black housing projects and factories began promoting Black workers, disgruntled whites decided to fight back against the changing of the times.
-What followed were racially motivated attacks involving more than 200 Blacks and whites, leaving 25 African Americans dead and hundreds more injured.
+The great migration from South to North drove Blacks to Detroit in search of work and a better life.
+Despite the city having 200,000 Black American residents, Black people were still treated as second-class citizens—especially where housing was concerned.
+When Detroit started constructing Black housing projects and factories began promoting Black workers, disgruntled whites decided to fight back against the changing times.
+What followed were racially motivated attacks involving more than 200 Blacks and whites, leaving 25 Black Americans dead and hundreds more injured.

 1944: United Negro College Fund is created